unused1/IN6227_Assignment1.1/README.md

 ## Installation

 Installation is not required but you will need to have a tool to run Jupyter notebooks.
 Download the entire project folder and open main.ipynb file.
+The UCI census dataset files are saved in Census_Income_Data_Set folder within this project folder, and copy of images generated in notebooks are saved in Saved_Images.
 Python version used is 3.11.5.
 Required python packages can be found in requirements.txt file.

 ## Usage